Ethiopia scorns guerrilla war fears, U.N. team shot at in Tigray | Law-Order

 With communications largely down and access for humanitarian workers and media restricted, Reuters has not been able to verify claims from all sides on the state of fighting.
 A United Nations security team seeking to access Shimelba refugee camp, one of four for Eritrean refugees in Tigray, was blocked and fired at on Sunday, two diplomatic sources said.

 The sources declined to give more details, saying the full circumstances were unclear.
-There was no immediate comment from the government, TPLF or United Nations.
-AID NEEDED FAST
+There was no immediate comment from the government or the TPLF.
+In New York, U.N. spokesman Stephane Dujarric told reporters he was aware of the reports about a team being shot at, but "for a variety of reasons I'd rather not comment at this point."

 - READ MORE ON: